csinva/csinva.github.io/_blog/research/disentanglement.md

       - alternatively, with no user-supplied concepts, try to get independent components in unsupervised way
   - [Disentangling in Latent Space by Harnessing a Pretrained Generator](https://arxiv.org/abs/2005.07728) (nitzan et al. 2020)
       - learn to map attributes onto latent space of stylegan
+      - works using two images at a time and 2 encoders
+        - for each image, predict attributes + identity, then mix the attributes
+      - results look realy good, but can't vary one attribute at a time (have to transfer all attributes from the new image)
   - [ELEGANT: Exchanging Latent Encodings with GAN for Transferring Multiple Face Attributes](http://openaccess.thecvf.com/content_ECCV_2018/papers/Taihong_Xiao_ELEGANT_Exchanging_Latent_ECCV_2018_paper.pdf) (xiao et al. 2018)
       - trains 2 images at a time - swap an attribute that differs between the images and reconstruct images that have the transferred attribute
 - bias